Five minutes with General Manager, Kate Barnett

 Radio X – an English digital radio station that plays some tunes.
 And usually this is at night when no one is around so I can sign as loud as I like.

-Why do you love working at Orbit Accounting and Tax?
+Why do you love working at The Orbit Group?

 I really like how flexible it is working here.
 Because I can pick up my computer and work anywhere – I do just that.